 - Art & creative visual practice: for information about the people who have influenced my visual creative practices (like paper cutting and collage, block printing, and more), please check out the various pages dedicated to my artwork.

 - Astrology: as someone who began her college career as an astronomy + religion double major, I have always been fascinated by the ways the heavens have been mapped both scientifically and spiritually.
 Astrology is a natural meeting point for these interests of mine.
 I still have much to learn when it comes to this medium, but it feels important to name it here because it is influencing my life more and more.
-My primary teachers in the field of astrology include Chani Nicholas, Naike Swai, and Alice Sparkly Kat, all of whom infuse their understandings of the heavens with progressive, decolonial, and anti-oppressive frameworks.
+My primary teachers in the field of astrology include Chani Nicholas, Naike Swai, Renee Sills, and Alice Sparkly Kat, all of whom infuse their understandings of the heavens with progressive, decolonial, and anti-oppressive frameworks.

 - Buddhism: somewhat unexpectedly, Zen Buddhism became my first “formal” spiritual home in my mid-twenties.
-I thank Zen Master Thich Nhat Hanh and the Plum Village community, namely Blue Cliff Monastery (which served as a home for me in my mid-twenties) for all they have offered me.
+I thank Zen Master Thich Nhat Hanh and the Plum Village community, namely Blue Cliff Monastery (which served as a literal home for me in my mid-twenties) for all they have offered me.

 - Christianity: as a former candidate for pastoral ministry in the United Church of Christ, I have a deep love of God and Christ and many elements of mystical + contemplative Christianity.
 Some primary teachers in this realm have included Fr.
-Richard Rohr, Dr. Brandon Nappi, Rev. Dr. Julia Burkey, Rev. Jacqui Lewis, Rev. Amanda Hambrick-Ashcraft, Rev. Bertram Johnson, the Union Theological Seminary community, the United Church of Christ.
+Richard Rohr, Dr. Brandon Nappi, Rev. Dr. Julia Burkey, Rev. Dr. Jacqui Lewis, Rev. Amanda Hambrick-Ashcraft, Rev. Bertram Johnson, the Union Theological Seminary community, and the United Church of Christ community.
 I also consider many Christian mystics, especially Medieval women, to be my teachers, including Julian of Norwich, Catherine of Siena, Hildegard of Bingen, and Teresa of Avila.

 - Shamanism*: I believe the world we readily perceive with our conventional five senses is only a partial reality.
 I believe unseen worlds exist and are animated and inhabited by spirits.
 Familiarizing myself with shamanic frameworks and practices has been powerful, enchanting, and healing for me.
 I am particular indebted to my teachers Ariella Daly and Gabriela Gutierrez for their wisdom, as well as to Langston Kahn and Joan Halifax for their beautiful writings and commentaries.
-The show undone was also a beautiful commentary on the possible intersections between mental illness / neurodivergence and shamanism that helped further my interest in these topics. (*Note = the term “shamanism” is, in my view, an imperfect word to use when describing those who work with spirits in healing modalities.
+The show undone was also a beautiful reflection on the possible intersections between mental illness / neurodivergence and shamanism that helped further my interest in these topics. (*Note = the term “shamanism” is, in my view, an imperfect word to use when describing those who work with spirits in healing modalities.
 It originally only described a particular practice from indigenous communities in Siberia, but anthropologists then mapped the word onto many other practices across the globe.
 I do not know a better word to use, unfortunately, but this context felt important to name.)

 - Spiritual Care: as a spiritual care provider, I believe it is importnat to share who I learned spiritual care techniques from.
-My former pastor, the Rev. Dr. Julia Burkey, has been an exemplary role model and mentor for me in this area, especially while I served as a Deacon for First Church of Middletown, CT.
+My former pastor, the Rev. Dr. Julia Burkey, has been an exemplary role model and mentor for me in this area, especially while I served as a Deacon for First Church of Christ, UCC in Middletown, CT.
 The same goes for Rev. Bertram Johnson, who served as my supervisor while I was a Peer Chaplain at Union Theological Seminary, and Rev. Jose Collazo Jr., who supervised me for a semester of Clinical Pastoral Education while I was at Union Theological Seminary.
-My pastorcal care teachers, Dr. Eileen Campbell-Reed and Rev. Dr. Pamela Cooper-White, were also instrumental to me learning.
+My pastorcal care teachers, Dr. Eileen Campbell-Reed and Rev. Dr. Pamela Cooper-White, were also instrumental to my learning.
 I am currently learning the art of spiritual direction through Still Harbor and thank my teachers Marchaé Grair, Nathan O.A.
 Bakken, and Enrique Cintrón for their guidance.
-Additionally, I am trained in techniques of Nonviolent Communication training thanks to Peggy Smith.
+Additionally, I am trained in techniques of Nonviolent Communication thanks to Peggy Smith.
 Lastly, I received training from Jessica Dore on how to offer trauma-informed tarot readings.

 - Writing: my biggest writing teachers were my parents thanks to the countless hours they spent editing my writing while I was in elementary, middle, and high school.
 I must also thank my academic teachers, namely my high school English teacher, Kate Goldberg, and my high school French teacher, Michel Schreiber.
 I have also be influenced by the countless authors I’ve read, who are too numerous to name, but I thank them all the same.